worksome/verify-by-phone/README.md

 ]);
 ```

+This rule will also handle the case where the verification code has expired and return a suitable error message.

 ## Artisan commands

 This package ships with a couple of artisan commands that allow you to send and verify verification codes.